vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/pinniped-with-tkg.md

 - Authentication service components are deployed into the management cluster, using the LDAP or OIDC IdP details specified by the administrator.
 - The administrator creates a Tanzu Kubernetes (workload) cluster.
 The workload cluster inherits the authentication configuration from the management cluster.
 - The administrator creates a role binding to associate a given user with a given role on the workload cluster.
-- The administrator provides the kubeconfig for the workload cluster to the user.
+- The administrator provides the `kubeconfig` for the workload cluster to the user.
-- A user uses the kubeconfig to connect to the workload cluster, for example, by running kubectl get pods --kubeconfig.
+- A user uses the `kubeconfig` to connect to the workload cluster, for example, by running kubectl get pods `--kubeconfig`.
 - The management cluster authenticates the user with the IdP.
 - The workload cluster either allows or denies the kubectl get pods request, depending on the permissions of the user’s role.